xan105/node-powerballoon/README.md

 =====

 Windows balloon notification using PowerShell for NodeJS, electron or NW.js.<br />
 Doesn't use any native module.
-Everything is done through PowerShell.
+Everything is done through PowerShell.<br />

+Looking for Windows toast notification ? [node-powertoast](https://github.com/xan105/node-powertoast)

 Example
 =======